 A regular yoga practice may* help to reduce stress, relieve menopausal symptoms such as hot flushes and night sweats, restore depleted energy levels and maintain muscle mass and bone strength.

 Yoga can help alleviate some of the menopause symptoms, but not all.
 Women are always advised to consult their doctor beforehand.

 Menopause Yoga Exercises that readers can carry out at home

 Alternate nostril breathing can give you a sense of emotional equilibrium as it uses the left and right side of the brain.
 In yoga terms we call this balancing the hot, dynamic (sun) energy and the cool, calming (moon) energy.
 This is particularly beneficial if you are experiencing sudden outbursts of rage or irritability, which can be a symptom of the menopause.

-Next, imagine that you are only breathing in through your left nostril, pause at the top of your breath, then imagine you are only breathing out of your right nostril.
+Then, imagine that you are only breathing in through your left nostril.
+Pause at the top of your breath, then imagine you are only breathing out of your right nostril.
 Pause at the bottom of your exhalation.
 Then imagine you are breathing through the right nostril, pause, then breathe of your left nostril.

 Option 1.
 Continue to imagine that you are breathing in through alternate nostrils, for 10 more rounds of breath.